wasp-lang/wasp/web/docs/general/cli.md

    Deleted .wasp/ directory.
    ```

- - `wasp build` generates full web app code, ready for deployment.
-Use when deploying or ejecting.
-Generated code goes in the .wasp/build folder.
+ - `wasp build` generates the complete web app code, which is ready for [deployment](/docs/advanced/deployment/overview).
+Use this command when you're deploying or ejecting.
+The generated code is stored in the `.wasp/build` folder.

  - `wasp deploy` makes it easy to get your app hosted on the web.

   Currently, Wasp offers support for [Fly.io](https://fly.io).
-Want another hosting provider?
-Let us know in Discord or make a PR by updating [this TypeScript app](https://github.com/wasp-lang/wasp/tree/main/waspc/packages/deploy)!
+If you prefer a different hosting provider, feel free to let us know on Discord or submit a PR by updating [this TypeScript app](https://github.com/wasp-lang/wasp/tree/main/waspc/packages/deploy).

+  Read more about automatic deployment [here](/docs/advanced/deployment/cli).

- - `wasp telemetry` prints [telemetry](https://wasp-lang.dev/docs/telemetry) status.
+ - `wasp telemetry` displays the status of [telemetry](https://wasp-lang.dev/docs/telemetry).

    ```
    $ wasp telemetry